Definition and Epidemiology of Congenital Heart Disease

 - VSD, PDA and tricuspid atresia are marked by a left ventricular type of cardiac silhouette.

 - Pulmonary plethora is a feature of ASD, VSD, PDA, TGA and non-obstructive TAPVC.

-- Obstructive TAPVC is marked by normal sized heart with severe pulmonary venous hypertension giving a ‘ground glass appearance’.
+- Obstructive TAPVC is marked by a normal sized heart with severe pulmonary venous hypertension, giving a ‘ground glass appearance.’

 - TOF, PDA and tricuspid atresia have olive mic lung fields.

-- “Coeur en Sabot” in TOF due to absence of pulmonary artery segment
+- “Coeur en Sabot” in TOF due to the absence of pulmonary artery segment.

 - “Figure of 8” in TAPVC.

 - Right axis deviation is seen in ostium secundum ASD, TGA, VSD with PS or PAH, TAPVC, TOF and Ebstein anomaly.